-6 Prior to the imposition of a sanction, the county or municipal welfare agency shall determine whether good cause for noncompliance exists.
-Good cause shall include, but is not limited 9 disability or other circumstances, as defined by 10 commissioner, which effectively impair a recipient's ability to actively cooperate with the Work First New Jersey program or 12 participate in work activities under the program.
-Good cause shall 13 be considered broadly in consideration of the recipient's health, 14 safety, family needs, financial considerations, and other factors as 15 determined by the commissioner.
+Prior to the imposition of a sanction, the county or municipal welfare agency shall determine whether good cause for noncompliance exists.
+Good cause shall include, but is not limited to, disability or other circumstances, as defined by the commissioner, which effectively impair a recipient's ability to actively cooperate with the Work First New Jersey program or participate in work activities under the program.
+Good cause shall be considered broadly in consideration of the recipient's health, safety, family needs, financial considerations, and other factors as determined by the commissioner.